Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 • diuretic;

-• diaphoretic;
+• sweatshop;

-• antihelminthic.
+• anthelmintic.

-Contraindications to reception and harm of elecampane
+Contraindications to use and harm to elecampane

-The benefits and medicinal properties of elecampane are numerous, but, unfortunately, there are a number of contraindications that you need to familiarize yourself with.
+The benefits and medicinal properties of elecampane are numerous, but, unfortunately, there are also a number of contraindications that you need to familiarize yourself with.

-Contraindications to taking elecampane:
+Contraindications for taking elecampane:

 • individual intolerance;